 As an artist who enjoys delving into motivational and empowering messages within your own music, how did you feel "Old Life" lifted up listeners?

 I feel like old life can keep someone from backtracking in their life and to keep pushing them to create a better version of themselves every day.

 How did the visions for the visuals come to fruition with "Old Life"?
 Did the music video end up matching the initial vision you had?

-The visuals for old life came from my everyday life.
+The visuals for my old life came from my everyday life.
 If you watch this video you will see what my daily life is.
 I get home every day and go to the studio to create a new life for myself.

 What kind of music can listeners expect in the future?
 Are more sounds similar to "Old Life"?

 In the future listeners can expect a wide variety of styles and beats.
 I'm trying new things and stepping outside of my own comfort zone to create new sounds and new vibes that I hope people can get down with.
-My uncle "Alabama Nick" and my cousin "Salembound Joshi" who I work with daily in the studio keeps me on my toes with different beats and new styles they want to try.
+My uncle "Alabama Nick" and my cousin "Salembound Joshi" who I work with daily in the studio keep me on my toes with different beats and new styles they want to try.
 All of our styles are different so people can expect a lot of different styles in the future for my music.
-I have more vibe heavy tracks like old life in my arsenal!
+I have more vibe-heavy tracks like old life in my arsenal!
 You just have to keep checking my releases because at this point you never know what style I'm coming with!
 It might be a hype turn up or it might be a deeply emotional track.
 You just never know!